 A few months prior to that brisk morning, I was driving down the road and saw a gentleman hitchhiking whom I decided to help.
 By now you’ve probably guessed…He was bringing me luck too.

-Except this time he left his ball cap in my truck, which I’ve affectionately kept in memory of our short trip together.
+Except for this time he left his ball cap in my truck, which I’ve affectionately kept in memory of our short trip together.
 But I had never worn it until that cold morning when I shared this story with my wife, and it kept me warm.